nmguni/personal-blog/content/blog/object-oriented-programming-oop.md

 OOP is programming or a style of programming centered around objects rather than functions.

-Objects interact with each other through methods and properties
+Objects interact with each other through methods and properties.

-Objects are used to store data, structure applications into modules and keep code clean
+Objects are used to store data, structure applications into modules and keep code clean.

 > *“ Object-oriented programming (OOP) is a programming paradigm based on the concept of “objects”, which may contain data, in the form of fields, often known as attributes and code, in the form of procedures, often known as methods.” — [Wikipedia](https://en.wikipedia.org/wiki/Object-oriented_programming)*

 ## 4 Pillars of Object-oriented Programming

-There are four main concepts of OOP, there are Encapsulation, Abstraction, Inheritance, and Polymorphism.
+#### There are four main concepts of OOP, there are Encapsulation, Abstraction, Inheritance, and Polymorphism.

 ### Before OOP we had Procedural Programming ( PP )